 - Proof that a minimum €50,000 bond has been purchased from the Institut Andorra de Finances as an investment in Andorra’s economy.

 - An annual income that is three times the annual Andorran minimum salary (€13,457.64 x 3 = €40,372.92) plus another €13,457.64 for each dependent family member.

 - Private health insurance coverage, plus old-age and disability coverage if you’re between 18 and 60.

 This type of Andorran passive residency is probably best suited for retirees and others on an extended break from working.

 Passive residents on this visa must spend more than 90 days per year in Andorra.
 Between 90 and 182 days, per year, you will not be considered a resident of Andorra for tax purposes, but at 183 or more you will liable for income tax in Andorra.

 - Prove a total €400,000 investment in the Andorran economy (or €350,000 in addition to the €50,000 bond).
 New residents have 7 months after arriving to prove this.

 - Demonstrate that you have old-age and disability insurance if you are between 18 and 60 years old.

 Passive Residence for International Business Professionals

-“Category B” or “Type II” passive residents are based in Andorra even though most of their economic activity is global.
+This visa is for passive residents who are based in Andorra even though most of their economic activity is global.
 To apply they must: